 3.1 Surface circulation over the Labrador and Newfoundland shelves

 In this section we build a map of the surface circulation from the drifter datasets to identify the main characteristics of surface currents in the Labrador Sea, and compare the drifter-inferred circulation with existing knowledge, which was developed mostly from synoptic sections, moorings, and models.
 Using the full drifter dataset, from 1993 to 2023, we construct a pseudo-Eulerian map of the surface circulation in the Western subpolar North Atlantic (Figure 4).
-The map is built as a 1/3° latitude per 1/6° degree longitude bins, with the velocity at each bin computed as the average velocity of all drifter data available in the region corresponding to that bin Bins are only shown if they represent more than five data points, from at least two separate drifters.
+The map is built as a 1/3° latitude per 1/6° degree longitude bins, with the velocity at each bin computed as the average velocity of all drifter data available in the region corresponding to that bin.
+Bins are only shown if they represent more than five data points, from at least two separate drifters.

 The main export of shelf waters into the Labrador Sea takes place at the West Greenland shelf, between Cape Desolation (60°N) and Fylla Bank (63°N).
 This is visible in Figure 4 as a broadening and dissipating of part of the West Greenland Current into the Labrador Sea.
 Past Fylla Bank, three distinct branches of the West Greenland Current are distinguishable: (1) part of the West Greenland Current is steered westwards, along the 1500 m to 2500 m isobaths.
 (2) Another part continues northwards along the 500 m isobath and recirculates into the Baffin Island Current as it reaches Davis Strait, (3) A small portion of the flow continues northwards along the West Greenland shelf, into Baffin Bay.